mdgriffith/elm-prefab/guides/plugins/app/resources.md

 This is pretty cool, but the intention is for any individual `Resources` to remain small and uncomplicated.
 They're primarily a way to share state.

+You can think of it like a local pubsub system if you're familiar with that!

 ## Defining `Resource.Auth`

 To get this party started, copy the below file into `src/Resource/Auth.elm` and rerun `elm-prefab`.